How a Freelancer's Problem Became Software

 An interview preparation tool that does not account for personality is like a pair of glasses prescribed for someone else.
 The lenses are real.
 The prescription is wrong.

 This is when we added the personality assessment.
 Not a fun quiz with a cute label at the end.
-A structured evaluation of how you think, communicate, approach problems, and process stress.
+A structured evaluation of how you think, communicate, approach problems, and handle pressure.
 That assessment became the foundation of everything HintCraft generates.
-Two people with the same job title and similar experience get completely different preparation, because they are completely different people.
+Two people with the same job title and similar experience will get quite different preparation, because they are quite different people.

 What Our Friends Kept Asking Us